Marina Chapman’s life story is one that is so extreme, so extraordinary, that many find it difficult to believe.

 After countless hours of weeping and wandering the treacherous jungle terrain, Marina stumbled upon a group of small monkeys.
 She explains how she became completely infatuated by their antics, even feeling envious of their tight-knit bond.
 However, it was clear the monkeys had no interest in the stray human.

 Monkey See, Monkey Do

 Thankfully, she soon discovered that if she stood underneath monkeys carrying armfuls of bananas, they would inevitably drop a couple, and if she was quick enough she could grab them for herself.
-Marina inescapingly found herself assimilating into life in the wild, and as the years went on, who she was before all of this was steadily becoming a distant memory.
+Marina found herself assimilating into life in the wild, and as the years went on, her prior life and identity were steadily becoming a distant memory.

 A New Family

-Marina explains that if it weren’t for the monkeys, which were thought to be capuchins, she most likely wouldn’t have survived.
-Capuchins are known to be well-cultured towards humans, so it makes sense that they would eventually accept Marina into their territory.
+Marina explains that if it weren’t for the monkeys, which are thought to be capuchins, she most likely wouldn’t have survived.
+Capuchins are known to be well-cultured toward humans, so it makes sense that they would eventually accept Marina into their territory.

 But was Marina actually “raised” by these monkeys?
 Not entirely, she explains.

 “They were just tolerating at first.
 They don’t really love you.
 One day one of the younger ones landed on my shoulders, and if you’ve never been hugged in your life, and this animal climbs over your shoulders and puts their hands on your face, I tell you it’s the nicest touch,” Marina told the Guardian.